Russia’s Top Diplomat: We’re Ready to Publish Our Correspondence With U.S. on Election Meddling Allegations

 Lavrov, after noting that the investigation into Whelan was already completed and the indictment filed, launched a personal attack on the 49-year-old American, claiming his lawyers should “advise him how to behave.”

-Accusing Whelan of “acting defiantly” behind bars, Lavrov claimed he threatens prison guards and “threatens to bore into their heads with a drill,” according to a transcript of his comments released by Russia’s Foreign Ministry.
+Accusing Whelan of “acting defiantly” behind bars, Lavrov claimed he is aggressive toward prison guards and “threatens to bore into their heads with a drill,” according to a transcript of his comments released by Russia’s Foreign Ministry.

 Shortly after Lavrov’s allegation, which a lawyer for Whelan reportedly denied, Russia’s Foreign Ministry doubled down and released a photo on Facebook it said was of a drill similar to the kind Whelan has supposedly threatened to use on prison guards, one apparently used by investigators to bind stacks of documents together.